Prothrombin time (PT) is a blood test that measures the time it takes for the liquid portion (plasma) of your blood to clot.

 Ask your doctor what result is right for you.

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
+Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results

-If you are taking warfarin to prevent clots your doctor will most likely choose to keep your INR between 2.0 and 3.0.
+If you are taking warfarin to prevent clots your doctor will most likely choose to keep your INR between 2.0 and 3.0:

 A PT result that is too high or too low in someone who is taking warfarin (Coumadin) may be due to:

 This test is often done on people who may have bleeding problems.
-The risks of bleeding and hematoma in these patients are slightly greater than for people without bleeding problems.
+Their risk of bleeding is slightly higher than for people without bleeding problems.

-PT; Pro-time; Anticoagulant-prothrombin time; Clotting time: protime
+PT; Pro-time; Anticoagulant-prothrombin time; Clotting time: protime; INR; International normalized ratio